Barking at Fearsome Things

 "Sorry ma'am.
 But there's been an accident."

-I have never regretted that moment.
+I have never regretted writing the new beginning or the gift of weaving it throughout the book.
 Buddhist nun Pema Chodron encourages us to "...not spin off"—that a true difference will be made on this earth when enough of us can stay with the tight feelings in our gut and hold hands with all the "no, no, no" messages bombarding us as we let go of the contradictions "of pleasant and unpleasant."
 What remains after such effort is an enriching, personal peace unique to each of us, the weight we've carried transformed — a peace to be owned, and then shared with others when our inner voice says it is time.

 Teddy also barks when he hears us outside, when it's time for food or a car ride, or runs with the big dogs at the dog park.
 His lightness is a marvel, and his lopsided grin is the most welcome sight in the world, his refusal to "spin off" inspiring awesome.